CaduceusInc/waleopakunle.com/_posts/2020-04-12-background-matting-making-the-world-your-green-screen.md

 ​														*Source: giphy.com*

 Have you ever wished to replace the background of a picture you took and just did not want to go through the hassle of using a professional studio?
 Are you a graphics designer or movie director and are just sick of having to use green screens for your video recordings?
 Well, if that happens to be you for some reason, I have great news for you!
 You can now easily replace the background of your images and videos with ease, depending on you or your team’s level of technical experience.
 You can now do this from the comfort of your home using a fixed or handheld camera, thanks to the work of a computer vision research team at the University of Washington.
 In their paper released on the 1st of April, they describe a novel architecture they came up with which lets you do just that!
-Now, all you need to make this a reality is a couple of GPUs, a picture(or video) of the background you want (without you in it) as well as a picture(or video) of you, all taken from your handheld mobile device.
+Now, all you need to make this a reality is a couple of GPUs, a picture(or video) of the background you want (without you in it) as well as a picture(or video) of you in the same background, all taken from your handheld mobile device.
 Their method is state of the art, and in my opinion, provides images that are comparable to professional images.

-In this post, I am going to be giving you the key take-aways from their paper without getting too technical.
+In this post, I am going to be giving you the key ideas from their paper without getting too technical.
 I will walk you through the core ideas of their paper, possible lucrative applications of the technology, as well as other resources to help you dive further in.
 I will also be providing a notebook set up for you to try your hands on this novel architecture, and make new mattes of yourself and your friends.